 An update adds the possibility of Talarist himself (who wears glasses) stepping in.

 Talarist: If I may be of some assistance?
 I can provide a recommendation for the best oculists in Sedna, Your Grace.
 Banion: Oculists?
 Talarist: To correct your vision.
 You have apparently mistaken my fiancée for a woman of your acquaintance.

 If you piss off Talarist enough, he'll get ahold of the poem in one of the epilogues and use it to insult Elodie... only for her to walk away married to his little brother.
 Considering that he's willing to kill a little boy to secure his place in the Novan nobility, it's even better that he loses everything that he was trying to gain in marrying Elodie by throwing a tantrum.

 The assassination of the twelve-year-old Duke of Elath is not particularly funny, but one of the options for his replacement is, quote, "A random commoner!"

 Should you talk Briony out of her most likely lethal adventure into the Old Capital via knowledge of her family issues, you get this:

-On a certain week, Elodie may receive a decorative pillow from Lillah.
+On week 29, Elodie may receive a decorative horse-embroidered pillow from Lillah.
 If Arisse is dead (by Elodie's doing) and it's her successor Kiran sending it, she descends into paranoia.